-The Department of Transportation Appropriations Act, 2020, allows States and territories to repurpose certain funds originally earmarked for specific projects more than 10 years ago.
+The Department of Transportation Appropriations Act, 2021, allows States and territories to repurpose certain funds originally earmarked for specific projects.
 This memorandum provides the implementing guidance for this provision.

 Except for the statutes and regulations cited, the contents of this memorandum do not have the force and effect of law and are not meant to bind the public in any way.
 This memorandum is intended only to provide clarity to States and territories regarding existing requirements under the law or agency policies.